Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLCal.md

 ## Inputs

-The inputs to the cal-module include the nonlinearity calibration data taken during the PV phase and during flight, the MDB XML file, the NISP detector slot CSV file, and the NISP LED fluence look up table, also a CSV file.
+The inputs to the cal-module include the nonlinearity calibration data taken during the PV phase and during the flight, the MDB XML file, the NISP detector slot CSV file, and the NISP LED fluence look up table, also a CSV file.

 The calibration datasets are the PV-018, F-008 and F-009,